igorwagner/breweries_pipeline/README.md

 ℹ️ Note: If using s3, be sure the environment variable AWS_S3_DATALAKE_BUCKET is set correctly and AWS credentials are available.

+# ✅ Data Quality Checks

+To ensure the reliability of the data being processed, the Silver Layer includes a set of data quality checks and cleaning steps:

+- **Deduplication**: Duplicate records are dropped using the unique `id` field.
+- **Schema Enforcement**: A strict schema is applied when reading the raw JSON from Bronze.
+- **Normalization**: String fields like `city`, `country`, and `state_province` are trimmed, lowercased, and capitalized.
+- **Field Derivations**:
+  - `has_website`: Boolean indicating if `website_url` is present.
+  - `has_phone`: Boolean indicating if `phone` is present.
+  - `has_geolocation`: Boolean indicating presence of valid `latitude` and `longitude`.
+- **Fallback Columns**: If `address_1` or `state_province` are missing, they are filled from `street` or `state` respectively.
+- **Phone & Zip Cleaning**: Non-digit characters are stripped from phone numbers and postal codes to new cleaned columns.
+- **Empty String Handling**: Empty strings are converted to `null` for consistency.
+- **Critical Null Removal**: Rows missing essential fields (`id`, `name`, `country`, `state_province`) are dropped.

+These steps ensure that the Silver layer contains clean, consistent, and analytics-ready data.

+# 🧠 Trade-offs & Design Decisions

+Throughout the development of this pipeline, several decisions were made to balance complexity, maintainability, scalability, and robustness.
+Below are some of the most relevant trade-offs and design choices:

+### ✅ API Usage

+- **Choice**: The pipeline uses the `/v1/breweries/random` endpoint for ingestion.
+- **Reason**: The Open Brewery DB API doesn't provide an updated timestamp field or pagination on random queries.
+To simulate incremental ingestion over time, each request is tagged with a randomly generated date.
+- **Trade-off**: This makes the pipeline more realistic but less deterministic for data reproducibility.

+### ✅ Partitioning Strategy

+- **Choice**: Bronze data is partitioned by random `year/month/day`, while Silver is partitioned by `country/state_province`.
+- **Reason**: Date partitioning is used to simulate real-world ingestion cadence.
+Location-based partitioning improves query performance and aligns with expected use cases.
+- **Trade-off**: Querying by ingestion date is non-reliable in Bronze.
+In Gold, no partitioning was applied as the data is already aggregated.

+### ✅ Schema Enforcement and Normalization

+- **Choice**: The Silver layer enforces schema strictly and performs various normalization steps like trimming, lowercasing, and deduplication.
+- **Trade-off**: This increases pipeline complexity slightly, but greatly enhances data consistency and usability for downstream consumers.

+### ✅ Dockerized Airflow for Orchestration

+- **Choice**: Airflow was chosen for its maturity and extensibility.
+It's deployed locally using Docker Compose.
+- **Trade-off**: While not production-ready, this setup allows rapid prototyping and mirrors real-world DAG orchestration behavior.

+### ✅ Error Handling

+- **Choice**: Specific exception types (e.g., `ParseException`, `AnalysisException`) are caught and logged separately.
+- **Trade-off**: This makes debugging easier and improves reliability, but adds verbosity to the code.

+### ✅ Alerting via Discord

+- **Choice**: Alerts on DAG failure are sent via a Discord webhook.
+- **Trade-off**: Easy to implement locally, but would require adaptation (e.g., Slack, PagerDuty) for production-grade systems.

+### ✅ AWS Integration

+- **Choice**: Integration with S3, Athena, and Glue was done using manual setup for simplicity.
+- **Trade-off**: While fast for testing, this could be automated via Terraform or boto3 scripts in a production context.

 # ☁️ AWS Cloud Setup for Testing

 To test the project’s cloud functionalities on AWS, the following setup steps were performed: